TurBoss/blt/doc/tree.rst

 *treeName* **findchild** *nodeName* *label*
-  Searches for a child node with the label *label* in the parent *nodeName*. *NodeNode* is an node index or a tag (like "root") but may not reference multiple nodes.
+  Searches for a child node with the label *label* in the parent *nodeName*. *NodeNode* is a node ID or a tag (like "root") but may not reference multiple nodes.
 The ID of the child node is returned if found.
 Otherwise "-1" is returned.

 *treeName* **firstchild** *nodeName*
-  Returns the ID of the first child in the *nodeName*'s list of subtrees.
+  Returns the node ID of the first child in the *nodeName*'s list of subtrees.
-  *NodeNode* is an node index or a tag (like "root") but may not reference multiple nodes.
+  *NodeNode* is a node ID or a tag (like "root") but may not reference multiple nodes.
 If *nodeName* is a leaf (has no children), then "-1" is returned.

 *treeName* **get** *nodeName* ?\ *varName*\ ? ?\ *defaultValue*\ ?
-  Returns a list the variables and their values in *nodeName*.  *NodeNode* is an node index or a tag (like "root") but may not reference multiple nodes.
+  Returns a list the variables and their values in *nodeName*.  *NodeNode* is a node ID or a tag (like "root") but may not reference multiple nodes.
 If *varName* is present, then only the value for that particular variable is returned.
 It's normally an error if *nodeName* does not contain the variable *varName*.
 But if you provide a *defaultValue*